A Novel Technique for Long-term Timing of Redback Millisecond Pulsars: Discussion

 As a consistency check, we compare our positions to those of both radio and X-ray positions for each system where available.
 M28H has both radio and X-ray \citep{Vurgun2022} positions.
-We cannot draw any conclusions on the consistency with the cited positions as the reported uncertainties are too small to be feasibly correct; however, our \ra\ and \dec\ differ from the reported values of $\alpha=18$:24:31.61052125 \& $\delta=-$24:52:17.2268378 by only 0.7 and 760\,mas, respectively.
+We cannot draw any conclusions on the consistency with the cited radio positions as the reported uncertainties are too small to be feasibly correct\footnote{This is likely due to typographical errors in the formatting of the radio coordinates in Table A1.}; however, our \ra\ and \dec\ differ from the reported values of $\alpha=18$:24:31.61052125 \& $\delta=-$24:52:17.2268378 by only 0.7 and 760\,mas, respectively.
 Our values are consistent within errors with the reported X-ray positions. \citet{Freire2008} reports radio-timing positions of $\alpha=17$:48:51.64665(7) and $\delta=-$20:21:07.414(18) for NGC 6440D, and our \dec\ value is entirely consistent with that result.
 Our \ra\ is not consistent within errors, but as was the case with M28H, our value differs by only 0.95\,mas.
 Some of the systems in Ter5 have radio positions from \citet{Urquhart2020}.
-Our measurement of both \ra\ and \dec\ for Ter5P and Ter5ar are consistent within errors with the reported values (VLA5 and VLA38, respectively).
+Our measurement of both \ra\ and \dec\ for Ter5P and Ter5ar are consistent within errors with the reported values for sources VLA5 and VLA38, in that work, respectively.
 Ter5P and Ter5ad have X-ray postions from \citet{Bogdanov2021} that are consistent within errors with our measured values. \citet{Bahramian2020} report positions for CXOU J174804.63$-$244645.2, which \citet{Padmanabh2024} identified as being consistent with Ter5ar.
 The positions we measure for Ter5ar are not consistent within error with the reported values of $\alpha=17$:48:04.63(13) and $\delta=-$24:46:45.34(13); however, the uncertainties are based off of source extraction via centroiding that may not represent the uncertainties of a dedicated measurement of the X-ray position.
 Given that our measurements differ by only 10 and 530\,mas in \ra\ and \dec, respectively, it is likely these values would be consistent with uncertainties produced with \citeauthor{Hong2005}'s \citeyearpar{Hong2005} expression for 95\% confidence error circles such as those in \citet{Bogdanov2021}.

 Similarly, we compared our measured $\mu_{\alpha}$ to those measured for each GC by \citet{Vasiliev2021} using \textit{Gaia}.
 The reported values for M28, NGC 6440D, and Ter5 are $-0.278\pm0.028$, $-1.187\pm0.036$, $-1.989\pm0.068$\,mas\,yr$^{-1}$, respectively.
 As shown in Tables \ref{bintab1} \& \ref{bintab2}, our measurements for NGC 6440D and Ter5ad are consistent within errors with the reported values, while our measurements for M28H, Ter5P, and Ter5ar are not.
 These values are relatively reasonable given the proper motions of stars in the cluster within an order of magnitude or two, though, and our measurement for Ter5P only differs by 0.189\,mas\,yr$^{-1}$.
 As with $\mu_{\delta}$, our measurements of $\mu_{\alpha}$ are likely substantially affected by the systematics of the phase variations.
 The relative closeness of our measurements are a sign that improvements to the ROI technique in the future may yield accurate $\mu_{\alpha}$ measurements.